ptds2023/group_c/README.md

 -   **vignettes**: contains vignettes used in the `pkgdown` [website](https://ptds2023.github.io/group_c/)
 -   **tests**: tests are conducted on each function for validation
 -   **inst:** used to store non-R files and static content that should be included in the package, such as the presentation files.
--   renv: for managing project-specific dependencies - makes sure the environment is reproducible.
+-   **renv**: for managing project-specific dependencies - makes sure the environment is reproducible.

 ### Files: